This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 A few hours later, physicians ordered an emergency C-section.
 They also detected that the placenta detached from Michelle’s uterine wall, which ultimately caused the baby to have oxygen loss.
-The little girl was born with serious medical complications, and subsequently transferred to the Children’s Hospital of The King’s Daughters.
+The little girl was born with severe medical complications and subsequently transferred to the Children’s Hospital of The King’s Daughters.

 “She is severely delayed in all areas of development,” the lawsuit said, according to the outlet.

 In turn, the Holweger filed a lawsuit against the government.
 The trial was scheduled for December 2011, but the defendants settled before the trial began.
 The funds from the settlement will help to pay for the baby’s care.

 A Virginia Beach Cerebral Palsy Lawyer Can Help You

 If you think your child was injured due to medical negligence, there is no reason you should have to foot the overwhelming medical and care expenses alone.
-The average family generally cannot afford the costs that come caring for a child with a cerebral palsy, and a compassionate and experienced lawyer will fight to ensure you have the best chances of receiving justice.
+The average family generally cannot afford the costs that come with caring for a child with cerebral palsy, and a compassionate and experienced lawyer will fight to ensure you have the best chances of receiving justice.

 Other reasons for medical mistakes that can lead to cerebral palsy include: